4lgn/dotfiles/README.md

 ## Installation

-Installation and the dotfiles are to be managed with [yadm](https://yadm.io/), thus installation is done through cloning the repository using `yadm clone`, and executing the bootstrapping script with `yadm bootstrap`.
+Installation and the dotfiles are to be managed with [yadm](https://yadm.io/), thus installation is done through cloning the repository using `yadm clone`, and then confirm running the bootstrapping script when prompted to.
+If not prompted after cloning, executing the bootstrapping script can be done at any time with `yadm bootstrap`.

 Thus, if you have a completely fresh install of arch, do the following:

 - `$ curl -fLo /usr/local/bin/yadm https://github.com/TheLocehiliosan/yadm/raw/master/yadm && chmod a+x /usr/local/bin/yadm`
-- `$ yadm clone -branch bspwm https://github.com/4lgn/dotfiles`
+- `$ yadm clone https://github.com/4lgn/dotfiles -b bspwm`
 - `$ yadm bootstrap`

 The bootstrapping script should setup and install most things, and get you a completely usable system.
 There are, however, still some further configuration needed for some of the applications that I use.
 The following sub-sections will cover these extra setups.